mercethereal/Certificate-Service/Readme.md

 --Create and maintain a pooled connection to a redis server.

---Ping the redis server to see if its alive.
+--Ping the redis server to see if it's alive.

 --Create domain certificates with a 10 minute expiration date.